AdelTani/CryptoAllowanceFunder/README.md

 - Ganache: [Download](https://www.trufflesuite.com/ganache)

 # Installation

-1. Clone the repository to your local machine
+Clone the repository to your local machine

-2.Navigate to the project directory: cd blockchain-app
+Navigate to the project directory: cd blockchain-app

-3.Install project dependencies:
+Install project dependencies:
   npm install

 # Running the App

-4. Start Ganache:
+  Start Ganache:
   ganache-cli

-5. Compile and migrate the smart contracts: truffle compile truffle migrate
+Compile and migrate the smart contracts: truffle compile truffle migrate

-6. Run the front-end application: npm start
+# Run the front-end application
+  npm start
   Access the app in your web browser at http://localhost:3000.